What is a Digital Freight Brokerage?

 Final Thoughts

 The digital brokerage industry is growing rapidly and will generate at least $11.5 billion in revenue in North America by 2025.
 Freight Brokerage is a business that has traditionally relied on personal relationships and trust.
-Despite low rates per mile, carriers and shippers don’t focus only on rates.
-They also analyze payment assurance, cargo safety, service continuity, and rate negotiation leverage.
+Despite low rates per mile, you and other carriers and shippers don't focus only on rates.
+You also analyze payment assurance, cargo safety, service continuity, and rate negotiation leverage.

 While the highly fragmented freight brokerage market will digitalize, it must also consolidate, otherwise delivering on promised efficiency improvements remains uncertain.

-As shippers' expectations and needs keep evolving in managing much larger audiences of customers, DFB must also continually develop, even to the point of AI, whilst remaining visible and transparent.
+As your expectations and needs keep evolving in managing much larger audiences of customers, DFB must also continually develop, even to the point of AI, whilst remaining visible and transparent.
+A Modern 4PL approach can help you orchestrate these complex requirements while maintaining the flexibility and visibility you need.

-Traditional freight brokerages are characterized by comparatively large numbers of people who understand shippers’ needs and work as intermediaries between shippers and carriers, performing a function that cannot yet be entirely replicated with software or AI.
+Traditional freight brokerages are characterized by comparatively large numbers of people who understand your needs as a shipper and work as intermediaries between shippers and carriers, performing a function that cannot yet be entirely replicated with software or AI.
 For example, when one of your TFB older and experienced individuals come to retire or leave, the skill set, knowledge and customer rapport he has accumulated over the years go with him.

 The software, in comparison, retains that accumulated knowledge and integrates it quickly and more efficiently than more traditional models.